 ‘The assaults of adversity don’t weaken the spirit of a brave man.’ – Seneca

 Seneca was an amazing stoic philosopher who’s remembered for his life-changing moral essays.
-I read these essays to find out why most great folks love them, and I was amazed by the amazing pearls of wisdom they possessed.
+I read these essays to find out why many influential people love them, and I was amazed by the amazing pearls of wisdom they possessed.

 I then realized that the best teachings from the essays are his writings on The Brave Man.

 Who is a Brave Man According to Seneca

 According to Seneca, a brave man is any individual who welcomes adversity knowing that it trains him to be a better person.
 This man, as Seneca writes, rejoices in adversity and fears nothing, and for this reason, he never worries about the possibility of future hardships.

 Seneca compares the brave man to boxers who match their strength with several, and not one opponent because they know that fighting several opponents will improve their skills.
 He thus believes that brave men, just like boxers, seek challenges that will make them stronger.